3n0ugh/Python-Notes/11-Bytes and Bytearrays.md

-- To define a byte write:
+- To define a byte, write:
    ```python
       b"anything"
    ```